A NASA rejection letter from the 1960s has recently surfaced online, and caused a quiet uproar.

-To be fair, a lot can change in an organisation over 40 years, and to blame them for following cultural trends of the time years later is a bit skewed.
+To be fair, a lot can change in an organization over 40 years, and to blame them for following cultural trends of the time years later is a bit skewed.

 Despite that, the internet is a buzz after a letter from NASA to a candidate, identified as “Miss Kelly”, dated on 26 February 1962, emerged online, Business Insider reported.